Roussel de Bailleul

-Roussel de Bailleul (died 1077), also known as Phrangopoulos (Φραγγόπουλος) and Norman Chief Roussel (lit.Norman Reisi Ursel), or in the anglicized form Russell Balliol was a Norman adventurer (or exile) who travelled to Byzantium and was a soldier under the Emperor Romanus IV (ruled 1068–71).
-He is also known as Ursellus de Ballione in Latin or Roscelin or Roskelin de Baieul, and Anna Comnena called him Ourselios (Οὐρσέλιος), also rendered Urselius.
+Roussel de Bailleul (died 1077), known in Greek as Ourselios (Οὐρσέλιος), and by the nickname Phrangopoulos (Φραγγόπουλος), was a Norman adventurer (or exile) who travelled to Byzantium and was a soldier under the Emperor Romanos IV Diogenes (ruled 1068–71).

 Life

+The origin of Roussel is unknown.
+His given name might have been Ursellus in Latin.
+There are three villages in Normandy called Bailleul.
 According to Richard A. Fletcher, Roussel was a native of Bailleul near Argentan, in southern Normandy.

+Roussel is mentioned for the first time in 1063 as fighting under Roger de Hauteville in Sicily.
 He ventured with the Apulian Normans to Italy, settled in Terra d'Otranto and served under Roger de Hauteville in Sicily.
 According to Geoffrey Malaterra, Roussel distinguished himself with his bravery at the Battle of Cerami, where he urged Count Roger to pursue the fleeing Saracens.
 Aside from this brief account by Malaterra, the Alexiad of Anna Komnene is the main source for Roussel.

 He was at the campaign of Manzikert in 1071, but did not participate in the battle, as he was previously dispatched by the Emperor Romanos to Chliat to forage and plunder.
 Afterwards he remained in imperial service, and was sent into Asia Minor again with a force of 3,000 Franco-Norman heavy cavalry, where he conquered some territory in Galatia and Lycaonia and founded an independent principality in 1073, with himself as prince, following the example set by his fellow Normans in the Mezzogiorno.
 His capital was Ancyra, now the capital of Turkey.
 In order to subdue him, the Byzantine court sent an army under the Emperor's uncle, kaisar John Doukas, and Nikephoros Botaneiates against Roussel but they were defeated in a battle at an important bridge of the Sangarios river.
 The battle was known as the Battle of the Zompos Bridge.